A Nice Indian Boy: Plot

 Although their meeting starts well, Jay becomes stressed by the growing tension between Naveen and Arundhathi, as well as Naveen's white lies about Jay to make him more acceptable to Megha and Archit.
 In an attempt to calm down, Jay uses a marijuana pen in Megha and Archit's bathroom, which Arundhathi reveals to the disapproval of their parents.
 Jay excuses himself and leaves the house, after which Arundhathi discloses that she is leaving her husband, to the shock of her family.

 Jay, believing that Naveen does not accept him for who he is, packs up and moves out of Naveen's apartment.
 Arundhathi stays with Naveen and apologizes for causing the fight between him and Jay.
 Naveen decides to reconcile with Jay and goes out of his comfort zone, copying a romantic scene from DDLJ to properly propose to Jay, who happily accepts.

 Megha enthusiastically begins preparations for Jay and Naveen's wedding, though Archit is initially reluctant.
 Naveen becomes angry with Archit, believing that Archit has still not accepted Naveen's sexuality.
 Archit invites Jay over to cook with him, learning more about Jay and realizing that he is a suitable match for Naveen.
 Megha tells Naveen that she and Archit are accepting of his sexuality, but they feel like he has distanced himself from them and that they are afraid that he will push them out of his life.

 At the wedding, Naveen and his family perform a choreographed dance routine for Jay.
 Megha comforts Arundhathi about her divorce and delivers an emotional wedding speech, moving the usually stoic Archit to tears.
 The film ends with Naveen and Jay dancing together, surrounded by friends and family.

 Production

 The film is directed by Roshan Sethi, with the screenplay written by Eric Randall, who adapted it from a play of the same name by Madhuri Shekar.
 Shekar was also a co-executive producer.
 Cinematography was by Amy Vincent.
+Stephanie Kaznocha edited the film, and Raashi Kulkarni composed the score.